Skip to Content

 2. Cervical dilatation … which you will want to discuss with your provider.
 Some medical practitioners and medical facilities are fine with giving an epidural as long as you are in labor, even if you are in early (latent) labor.
 Other doctors may want to wait until cervical dilatation has reached 3 cm.

 3. No history of medical conditions that could interfere with the safe placement of an epidural catheter.
-Two such conditions include bleeding disorders or a history of certain severe back injuries.
+Two such conditions include bleeding disorders or a history of severe back injuries.

 The doctors in a medical group share hospital coverage to manage patients in labor.